 When I'm not teaching, tutoring, or doing research, I can usually be found doing yoga or baking.
 I would also happily spend my day reading with my cat curled up on my lap.

-University of Michigan-Ann Arbor - PhD, Comparative Literature
+Graduate Degree: University of Michigan-Ann Arbor - PHD, Comparative Literature

 SAT Writing: 760

 SAT Mathematics Level 2: 740